gvwilson/sensibleadventures/nardica/nardica.md

 The image from its cameras dimmed and went black as the drone left the light behind.
-Two white sparks appeared on the map next to the Zillion ship and sped toward the blue dot that marked the drone's position.
+Two white sparks appeared on the map next to *Taroona* and sped toward the blue dot that marked the drone's position.
 "*Ta ma dé*," Wales swore.

-His drone plummeted toward the sea floor as the Zillion torpedoes closed in.
+His drone plummeted toward the sea floor as the *Taroona*'s torpedoes closed in.
 "C'mon c'mon c'mon," Iffy pleaded, not realizing she was speaking aloud.

 The drone's dot blinked out.
 A balloon of red light expanded where it had been.
-The Zillion sparks tried to curve away, but there wasn't time.
+The white sparks tried to curve away, but there wasn't time.
 Their trajectories disappeared as they intersected the expanding red blob.